quotient-im/libQuotient/CONTRIBUTING.md

 should follow it.
 Reasonable deviations from the defined style are allowed;
 use `// clang-format off` and `// clang-format on` to protect them.

-Notable things from `.clang-format`:
+Most fundamental things from `.clang-format`:
 * We (mostly) use Webkit style: 4-space indents, no tabs, no trailing spaces, no last empty lines.
-If you spot the code abusing these, fix it on the spot, thank you.
+  If you spot code that doesn't follow this, fix it on the spot, thank you.
-* Prefer keeping lines within 80 characters.
+* Prefer keeping lines within 100 characters.
 Slight overflows are ok if that helps readability.
 Ideally, just use `clang-format` to format lines.

 ### API conventions